 2. Fagerholm Goes Oprah: Minor Literature, Global Market, and Gender in Literary Exchange

 3. Transnational Reception: Nordic Women Writers in Fin de SieÌcle Finland

 4. Elusive Women Authors in Norwegian Nineteenth-Century Reading Societies

 6. The Changing Images of Simone de Beauvoir in Norway

 7. Danger, You Are Entering the Garbage Vortex!
 Salvaging the History of Women’s Participation in European Literary Culture

-Anne Birgitte Rønning is Professor of General and Comparative Literature, University of Oslo.
-Her research includes feminist studies on Scandinavian and European literature such as questions of gender and genre in historical novels and female robinsonades, and cultural transfer in Enlightenment books targeted at female readers.
+Anne Birgitte Rønning is Professor of General and Comparative Literature at the University of Oslo.
+Her research includes feminist studies on Scandinavian and European literature, such as questions of gender and genre in historical novels and female Robinsonades, and cultural transfer in Enlightenment books targeted at female readers.